 I went (calmly) into the adjacent meat department and (calmly, sheepishly and shamefacedly) announced to the guys in bloody white butcher coats, “ah, fellas, there’s a fire out there.”

 What followed had a little air of comedy.
-The meat men quickly joined up a hose, hooked it to a big running sink and charged for the dock.
-They jerked up short at the swinging doors.
+The meat men urgently joined up a hose, hooked it to a big running sink and charged for the dock — but got jerked up short at the swinging doors. a Laurel&Hardy move.

 Time for the real hoses.